Google Assistant spoken notifications come to all wired headphones - 9to5Google

 Besides voice commands, the key aspect of Google Assistant headphones is having incoming notifications read aloud.
-Google now looks to have brought this Assistant feature to any pair of wired headphones, regardless of whether they’ve been optimized by the manufacturer.
+Google has now brought this Assistant feature to all wired headphones, regardless of whether they’ve been optimized by the manufacturer.

 Talk to your Assistant on headphones

-Note: Update: Google has confirmed to us that Assistant support, with features like spoken notifications, is officially available on all wired headphones.